JT992/AdSkip/README.md

 3. Turn on Developer Mode in the top-right corner.
 4. Click "Load unpacked" and select the extension folder.

-I will get this onto the Chrome Web Store soon, which will make installation far easier.
+~I will get this onto the Chrome Web Store soon, which will make installation far easier.~ yeah, no.

 ## Use